NoiseByNorthwest/php-spx/README.md

 #### Setting parameters for CLI script

+Well, as you might already noticed in corresponding [basic usage example](#cli-script), setting a SPX parameter for a CLI script simply means setting an environment variable with the same name.

 #### Setting parameters for HTTP request

 When profiling an HTTP request, there are 2 ways to set SPX parameters: